fatimaov/expense-tracker/README.md

 ### Supabase Free-Tier Keep-Alive

 `.github/workflows/supabase-keep-alive.yml` is an optional maintenance workflow for developers using their own Supabase database.
-Because inactive Supabase Free Tier projects may be paused after several days, the workflow connects to Supabase with `psql`, creates the `keep_alive_logs` table if it does not already exist, and inserts a maintenance record.

-It can be started manually through `workflow_dispatch` and runs automatically every day at 08:00 and 19:00 UTC.
-The workflow requires a GitHub Actions secret named `SUPABASE_DATABASE_URL` containing the PostgreSQL connection string for your Supabase database.
-Review and adapt the workflow, database secret, and schedule for your deployment.
-This is a database maintenance helper, not application business logic.
+It can be run manually or on a schedule.
+The workflow installs dependencies from `.github/scripts/requirements.txt` and runs `.github/scripts/keep-alive.py`.

+The script creates `keep_alive_logs` if needed, inserts a keep-alive record, and sends a confirmation email through [Resend](https://resend.com).
+It updates `notified_at` only when the email is sent successfully; if sending fails, `notified_at` remains `NULL`.

+Add these GitHub Actions secrets before using the workflow: `SUPABASE_DATABASE_URL`, `RESEND_API_KEY`, `EMAIL_FROM`, and `EMAIL_TO`.
+This is maintenance and infrastructure logic, not core application logic.

 ## Project Purpose